hftbattle/documentation/en/interface/analysis/viewer.md

 ![]({{ book["gitbook.img"] }}/viewer/deals.gif)

-Your orders are shown on the chart.
+Your deals are shown on the chart.
-To find out their symbol (form) - have a look at the control panel.
+To find out their symbol (shape) - have a look at the control panel.
-The Symbol of the orders is shown in the "@" column.
+The Symbol of the deals is shown in the "@" column.